mbalabanov/LMSCF-Marin-CodeReview-06/README.md

 - TypeScript

 ## 4. Out of Scope (Won't have)
 We will *not* use a JSON file.
-The data for the dating persons will be created as objects based on the classes/subclasses defined.
+The data for *locations*, *restaurants* and *events* will be created as objects based on the classes and subclasses defined.